Celldweller: Space and Time and Offworld (2016–2017)

 On April 12, 2016, Celldweller released an album containing remixes of his 2012 extended play Space & Time.
 Most remixes were produced by popular electronic music artists such as KJ Sawka, Zardonic and Katfyr among others.

 The fourth full-length vocal album (and seventh overall album), Offworld, was released on July 28, 2017, containing 11 songs (one is a remix of "Awakening With You" by Ulrich Schnauss).
 The songs are in contrast to the project's aggressive guitars and beats, containing lighter variations of instruments and slower tempos.
 It peaked on Billboards Heatseekers Albums chart at no. 17, and Billboards Independent Albums at no. 35.

-Satellites (2019–present)
+Satellites (2019–2024)

 On February 20, 2019, Celldweller released a new single from his upcoming fifth studio album, Satellites, called "My Disintegration".
 The full-length album will include the latest single, "Into the Void" as well, and was scheduled for release in 2020.

 On August 23, 2022, Celldweller announced that Satellites would be released on October 14.

-God Mode EP (2025–present)
+God Mode (2025–present)

 In the spring of 2025, Klayton announced that he was working on music for several of his projects, including Celldweller.
 In October of that year, Klayton revealed that he was finishing work on a new single titled "Fakebreaker" in collaboration with SWARM and REEBZ, to be released on October 29.
 The single was released with an accompanying music video.
 Klayton also revealed that "Fakebreaker" would be included on a new Celldweller EP titled God Mode, featuring gaming-inspired music.
+On January 30, 2026, Klayton announced via a YouTube video that God Mode had been changed from an EP to an album, with the second single "Respawn" set for release sometime in the second quarter of 2026.
+In February 2026, Celldweller was announced to be composing the soundtrack to Legacy of Kain: Ascendance, released on March 31, 2026.